Accelize/apyfal/docs/api-guide/configuration_file.md

  **Parameters**
  - **client_id**(string) --
-The client_id you need to generate on [Accelize website][https://accelsotre.accelize.com/user/applications]
+The client_id you need to generate on [Accelize website](https://accelsotre.accelize.com/user/applications)
  - **secret_id**(string) --
-The secret_id you need to generate on [Accelize website][https://accelsotre.accelize.com/user/applications]
+The secret_id you need to generate on [Accelize website](https://accelsotre.accelize.com/user/applications)

-## configuration section
+## Configuration section

 	[configuration]
 	# Default parameters for the configuration step